 Family fears Arkansas man missing in Mexico has been kidnapped after friend found dead

-LITTLE ROCK, Ark.
-(KARK) - (6/19/19) An Arkansas family calls it a nightmare as they search for their loved one they believe has been kidnaped in Mexico.
+LITTLE ROCK, Ark. – An Arkansas family calls it a nightmare as they search for their loved one they believe has been kidnaped in Mexico.

 “It’s your worst horror movie come true,” says Francine Solis.